 The DECODER register controls how the RAM content is interpreted and loaded into the internal compare registers.
 The LOAD field controls if the RAM values are loaded to all compare channels, or to update a group or all channels with individual values.
 The following figure illustrates how parameters stored in RAM are organized and routed to various compare channels in different modes:

-Nordic Thingy 52 provides an demo how to use the PWM to play the low quality sound.
+Nordic Thingy 52 provides a demo of how to use the PWM to play the low-quality sound.